Stress in the Workplace

 When I am in work I exhibit signs of stress in the workplace, like when things are really busy and everybody wants you to do something.
 Then I show stress but that appears to be across the board, the more senior and older you get the more this seems to get worse.

 You said you manage stress quite well.
-How do you manage it?

 The key for me is organisation when handling stress in the workplace.
 I think that I start to feel my stress levels go up when I feel out of control.